The 5 Best Places to Eat in Elie, Fife | Coffee, Delis & Restaurants

 2. Elie Deli

 The perfect option for those walking the Fife Coastal Path.
-Alternatively, the Elie Deli also doubles as a local store, allowing you to pick fresh food to cook at home.
+Alternatively, the Elie Deli doubles as a local store, allowing you to pick up fresh ingredients to cook at home.

 Find it here.